Summer Reading Program

 On the Road to Reading:

-The Library makes monthly visits to over 180 preschool childcare classrooms in low- to moderate-income areas, sharing story programs, delivering bags full of age-appropriate books and providing themed-kindergarten readiness kits and resources to parents and providers.
+The Library makes monthly visits to over 160 childcare classrooms in low- to moderate-income areas, sharing story programs, delivering bags full of age-appropriate books and providing themed-kindergarten readiness kits and resources to parents and providers.

 The Library offers a series of six fun, educational workshops covering topics like music, art, wellness, science and math throughout Central Library and the branches.